 Other items: to obtain a copy of today’s presentation, just visit us at Senturus.com/resources. you’ll find a downloadable PDF of today’s slide deck there on our site.

-We’ll walk through a demo of the incorta Platform, and then we’ll wrap up with an overview of Senturus, and as I said, we’ll do some live Q&A at the end of today’s session.
+We’ll walk through a demo of the Incorta platform, and then we’ll wrap up with an overview of Senturus, and as I said, we’ll do live Q&A.

-Terms of today’s presenters, we have Michael Wind Power and Mazen Arar from in Incorta, or primary presenters.
-Many of you may recognize the mic as less than Senturus alum, quarter for a number of months now, We were very sad to see him go.
-But it’s a great thing, is over at the corn market as a senior sales engineer for any Incorta.
-And, among the things he did, while he was at its Senturus, he helped develop or Senturus analytics connector.
-Connecting to Tableau, the power BI, and Cognos Prejudice interests.
-He had gained a ton of experience where all organizations, including Oracle, IBM, and SAP.
-Mazen is the Director of Business Development at an Incorta.
+Terms of today’s presenters, we have Michael Weinhauer and Mazen Arar from Incorta, our primary presenters.
+Many of you may recognize the voice of Senturus alum.
+We were very sad to see Michael go, but it’s a great thing.
+He is a senior sales engineer for Incorta.
+And, among the things he did, while he was at Senturus, he helped develop the Senturus Analytics Connector, which connects to Tableau or Power BI to Cognos.
+He had gained a ton of experience with all organizations, including Oracle, IBM and SAP.
+Mazen is the Director of Business Development at Incorta.

-Mazen is going to within Incorta pretty much since the beginning.
+Mazen has been with Incorta pretty much since the beginning.
 He’s played a variety of roles there.
-He is currently Director of Business Development, and prior to Incorta a Mazen work that Oracle for over 15 years.
+He is currently Director of Business Development, and prior to Incorta Mazen work that Oracle for over 15 years.

-And from here, I’m going to turn it over to Mazen Arar in our he’s going to run a couple of polls and launch into today’s presentation.
+And from here, I’m going to turn it over to Mazen.
+He’s going to run a couple of polls and launch into today’s presentation.
 So, Michael, I’ll let you take it away.

 Appreciate it.
 And it’s good to be back.
 Didn’t introduce yourself.
-Nobody steals.
-And has a seasoned expert himself.
-And thanks for having us on the Webinar.
+Steve is a seasoned expert himself.
+And thanks for having us on the webinar.

-So, as we usually do in these Webinars, which, by the way, will be recorded today, and it will get posted to the Website, along with the, the copy of the deck, a PDF of the deck and any questions we’re unable to get to at the end of the presentation, so you’ll be able to refer to this later on.
+So, as we usually do in these Webinars, which, by the way, will be recorded today, and it will get posted to the Website, along with a PDF of the deck and any questions we’re unable to get to at the end of the presentation, so you’ll be able to refer to this later on.

-So we like to get a handle on the kind of polls of the audience, if you will.
-And the questions we have two today, the first one is: what are your core systems of record in terms of ERP/CRM?
+So we like to get a handle on the audience, if you will.
+We have two polls today, the first one is: what are your core systems of record in terms of ERP/CRM?

-Is an Oracle any flavour of that right on perm cloud?
+Is an Oracle any flavor of that right on perm cloud?